 Field-hunting tip

-Look in nepheline syenite pegmatites country — that is the host setting where vuonnemite typically forms.
+Look in nepheline syenite pegmatites country, the host setting where vuonnemite typically forms.
 If you start seeing nepheline, microcline, aegirine in float, you are in the right ground.
 Field specimens usually show a tabular crystals, lamellar masses habit, so train your eye for that shape before scanning the outcrop.